paulflang/SBML2Julia/docs/index.rst

 Welcome to `SBML2JuliaMP`'s documentation!
 ====================================

-`SBML2JuliaMP` is a tool to for optimizing parameters of an ordinary differential equation (ODE) model in sbml format.
+`SBML2JuliaMP` is a tool to for optimizing parameters of ordinary differential equation (ODE) models. `SBML2JuliaMP` translates a model from SBML/`PEtab <https://petab.readthedocs.io/en/stable/>`_ format into Julia for Mathematical Programming (`JuMP <https://jump.dev/JuMP.jl/stable/>`_), performes the optimization task and returns the results.

 Optimization method
 -------------------